openhab/openhab-google-assistant/README.md

 ## Setup your Database

 * SSH into to your openHAB Cloud instance
-* Open the mongodb client `mongo` and enter these commands
+* Open the MongoDB client `mongo` and enter these commands

 ```
 use openhab